hindu-comm/weblogs/manasataramgini/2018/04/2018-04-28_sita-in-the-pyre.md

 vectors.”

 Vidrum flipping through the news and messages on his tablet chimed in:
 “I see some very disturbing news.
 A city man, Durjoy, has been arrested on the charges of trying to arrange aid to the socialist terrorists who have been trapped as part of the ongoing operation in Gondipura.
-Our classmate Manjukeshi who was supposedly taking preparatory lessons from him at that time has also been taken into custody\!”
+Our classmate Manjukeshi who was supposedly taking preparatory lessons from him at that time has also been taken into custody!”
 Sharvamanyu: “Good job by the security forces.”
 Jukuta checking out the news herself: “That is really sad.
 Was this Durjoy the senior student from the St. Stephens institution?
 He would